Digital Cameras FAQ

 A: Digital cameras, especially point-and-shoot models, offer preset exposure settings designed to help you take better photos under a variety of shooting conditions.
 You'll see scene modes like Portrait, Landscape, Sunset, Fireworks, and Museum.
 When you want to take pictures in one of these situations, just select the appropriate scene mode, and let the camera automatically choose focus, shutter speed, aperture, white balance, and flash options to match.
 You'll find these presets helpful for taking great-looking shots in tricky photographic environments, without a lot of thought or effort.

 A: Generally, it's easiest to frame shots using your camera's LCD screen.
 Sometimes, though, glare from the sun makes it difficult to compose pictures on the screen.
 That's when having a traditional viewfinder is a great bonus.
 And when you frame shots with your viewfinder, you can steady the camera against your cheek, helping to prevent accidental camera shake and blurry pictures.
+Plus, it's much easier to frame up a zoomed-in shot and keep it stable.
 Taking pictures using the viewfinder instead of the LCD screen also saves battery power.

 While digital SLRs have an LCD screen for reviewing photos, you'll normally use the viewfinder to compose shots with this type of camera.
-However, a new trend has SLRs including live view LCD screens, on which you can frame pictures just like you would with a point-and-shoot camera.
+However, most SLRs now include a" live view" mode for their LCD screens, on which you can frame pictures just like you would with a point-and-shoot camera.

 A: All of today's cameras accept flash memory cards, such as a Memory Stick, CompactFlash card, or SD (Secure Digital) card.
 Plus, some cameras also come with embedded flash memory that allows you to store a handful of high-resolution photos.
 The memory that a digital camera uses, whether built in or on a removable card, is reusable.
 That means you can transfer or delete the images on it, then use it again for picture storage.